MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-recognize-intent.md

 bot.recognizer(new builder.RegExpRecognizer( "CancelIntent", { en-us: /^(cancel|nevermind)/i, ja-jp: /^(キャンセル)/ }));
 ```

-## Use an external web service
+## Use Language Understanding Intelligent Service (LUIS) to recognize intents
 You can configure your bot to use cloud-based intent recognition services like [Language Understanding Intelligent Service (LUIS)][LUIS] through an extensible set of recognizer plugins.
-Out of the box, Bot Builder comes with a [LuisRecognizer][LuisRecognizer] class that can be used to call a machine learning model you’ve trained via their web site.
+Out of the box, Bot Builder comes with a [LuisRecognizer][LuisRecognizer] class that can be used to call a machine learning model you’ve trained using the LUIS web site.
 You can create a **LuisRecognizer** that’s pointed at your model and then pass that recognizer into your dialog.

 ``` javascript
 // Add global LUIS recognizer to bot